sandeepsa1/ml/README.md

 ### 29-multitask-learning
 This project demonstrates how to build and train a multitask learning model using the MNIST dataset.
 The model predicts both the digit and whether the digit is even or odd, using the same model.

+### 30-text-summarize
+A sample Python script to summarize text using a pre-trained model from Hugging Face with TensorFlow.